Midas: Golden Touch

 One day, as Ovid relates in Metamorphoses XI, Dionysus found that his old schoolmaster and foster father, the satyr Silenus, was missing.
 The old satyr had been drinking wine and wandered away drunk, to be found by some Phrygian peasants who carried him to their king, Midas (alternatively, Silenus passed out in Midas's rose garden).
 Midas recognized him and treated him hospitably, entertaining him for ten days and nights with politeness, while Silenus delighted Midas and his friends with stories and songs.
 On the eleventh day, he took Silenus back to Dionysus in Lydia.
 Dionysus offered Midas his choice of whatever reward he wished for.
 Midas asked that whatever he might touch should be changed into gold.

 Midas rejoiced in his new power, which he hastened to put to the test.
 He touches an oak twig and a stone; both turned to gold.
 Overjoyed, as soon as he got home, he touched every rose in the rose garden, and all became gold.
 He ordered the servants to set a feast on the table.
 Upon discovering how even the food and drink turned into gold in his hands, he regretted his wish and cursed it.
 Claudian states in his In Rufinum: "So Midas, king of Lydia, swelled at first with pride when he found he could transform everything he touched to gold; but when he beheld his food grow rigid and his drink harden into golden ice then he understood that this gift was a bane and in his loathing for gold, cursed his prayer."

-In a version told by Nathaniel Hawthorne in A Wonder-Book for Girls and Boys (1852), Midas's daughter came to him, upset about the roses that had lost their fragrance and become hard, and when he reached out to comfort her, he found that when he touched his daughter, she turned to gold as well.
+In a version told by Nathaniel Hawthorne in A Wonder-Book for Girls and Boys (1852), Midas's daughter, Marygold, came to him, upset about the roses that had lost their fragrance and become hard, and when he reached out to comfort her, he found that when he touched his daughter, she turned to gold as well.
 Now, Midas hated the gift he had coveted.
 He prayed to Dionysus, begging to be delivered from starvation.
 Dionysus heard his prayer, and consented; telling Midas to wash in the river Pactolus.
 Then, whatever he put into the water would be reversed of the touch.

 Midas did so, and when he touched the waters, the power flowed into the river, and the river sands turned into gold.
 This explained why the river Pactolus was so rich in gold and electrum, and the wealth of the dynasty of Alyattes of Lydia claiming Midas as its forefather no doubt the impetus for this origin myth.
 Gold was perhaps not the only metallic source of Midas's riches: "King Midas, a Phrygian, son of Cybele, first discovered black and white lead".

 However, according to Aristotle, legend held that Midas eventually died of starvation as a result of his "vain prayer" for the gold touch, the curse never being lifted.